 Facts & News

 3) It is up to us, information professionals, make a difference.
 Ie filter and separate the true from the false, the real news from propagnada or hustler.
-To do that, the good will is not enough: in fact need an information system that is less subservient to the rules of marketing and anchored in the rules of good journalism.
+To do so, the good will is not enough: in fact need an information system that is less subservient to the rules of marketing and anchored in the rules of good journalism.
 But times do not seem mature.